-I write as well on a number of other topics, all centered in medieval England, along the boundaries between literary history and cultural studies: the history of rhetoric and education; the history of ethics; manuscript and textual studies; medieval multilingualism; and the reception of classical literature.
+I write as well on a number of other topics, all centered in medieval England, along the boundaries between literary history, philology, and cultural studies: the history of rhetoric and education; the history of ethics; manuscript and textual studies; medieval multilingualism; and the reception of classical literature.
 And I am interested in almost anything having to do with Piers Plowman.
-These research areas are currently represented by articles in New Medieval Literatures, Medium Ævum (forthcoming), and the Oxford History of Classical Reception in English Literature (also forthcoming), and by conference papers and organized sessions, as detailed in other pages of this website.
+These research areas are currently represented by articles in New Medieval Literatures (on the teaching of Latin prose composition in the fourteenth and fifteenth centuries), Medium Ævum (on the manuscript rubrics and versional development of Piers Plowman; forthcoming), and the Oxford History of Classical Reception in English Literature (on the reception of Boethius’s Consolation of Philosophy; also forthcoming), and by conference papers and organized sessions, as detailed in other pages of this website.

 Although it does not figure prominently in my current writing, I continue to be interested in modern philosophy and theory, where my attachments are principally to Michel Foucault and Pierre Bourdieu, more distantly to Hegel, Marx, and Lacan.